 Following is the 2018-19 schedule of district and standardized assessments that will be administered in the Hamilton School District.

 - Phonological Awareness Literacy Screening (PALS) – early literacy screener for students in grades 4K- 2 (fall and spring)

 - Wisconsin Forward exam – An online assessment for Wisconsin student administered in English language arts and mathematics in grades 3 through 8, in science in grades 4 and 8, and in social studies in grades 4, 8 and 10.
-(March 19-May 4)
+(March 20)

 - ACT Aspire – An online summative assessment that measures what ninth- and 10th-graders have learned in English, reading, mathematics, science and writing and predicts how a student will perform on the ACT when they are juniors.
-(April 9-May 11)
+(April 10 and 11)